rlenne/richielenne/content/publication/2017-lenne-coffee.md

 publication_short = "In *JHP*"

 # Abstract and optional shortened version.
 abstract = "Consuming coffee without (or with less) sugar may help people lower their daily calorie intake without restrictive dieting.
 We tested two theory-based interventions to help people do so.
 One involved gradually reducing sugar over time, and the other was based on mindfulness theory.
 These interventions were compared to a repeated exposure (to sugar-free coffee) group.
-Participants in all conditions had significant increases in consumption of sugar-free coffee that lasted 6 months (see Figure 1 below).
+Participants in all conditions had significant increases in consumption of sugar-free coffee that lasted 6 months.
 The mindfulness group had a larger increase than the others.
 Unexpectedly, the gradual reduction intervention led to a decrease in liking for sugar-free coffee and was the least effective."
 # Featured image thumbnail (optional)
 image_preview = ""